ucdavis/hpccf-docs/docs/general/access.md

 With this in place, you can connect by simply typing `ssh farm`, `ssh franklin`, or `ssh hive` instead of the full command.

-The `ServerAliveInterval 60` line sends a 'keepalive' signal every 60 seconds, which prevents idle SSH sessions from timing out and disconnecting.
+The `ServerAliveInterval 60` line sends a keepalive signal every 60 seconds, which prevents idle SSH sessions from timing out and disconnecting.

 If the file does not exist yet, create it with: